 The generous support from members of Brasenose College now living in Australia made it possible for a Brasenose College Oxford Australia scholarship to be awarded in 2014.
-Since then, the Fund has been supported by Oxford Clarendon funding with the first Brasenose College Oxford Australia Clarendon Scholarship awarded by Oxford University in 2016.
+Since then, the Fund has been supported by Oxford Clarendon funding with the first Brasenose College Oxford Australia Clarendon Scholarship awarded in 2016.